thomasajai001/automate-lms-attendance/README.md

  4. Edit the `individual.py` file
 	  -  Modify the  `moodle_mail`  and  `moodle_pass`  variables with your credentials
 	  -  Edit the  `attendance_page_urls`  variable with the URLs to all the attendance pages of your subjects
-5. Install `selenium` package by executing
+ 5. Install Selenium package by executing

 	`pip install selenium`

  6. Execute the script using

 	`python ./attendance.py`

 (Try using pip3 if pip command does not work)